-- physical security personnel, - physical barriers (fences, walls, doors, wickets, gates), - access control system, which allows identification of a person based on identification data, verification of access rights and accountability (can be implemented as an electronic access control system), - visual surveillance system, - alarm system, which allows alerting in case of attack and attempts of illegal entrance, - awareness of employees.

-e) Controls and manages physical access devices (badges/keys/PIN codes/cards);
+- a) physical security personnel, - b) physical barriers (fences, walls, doors, wickets, gates), - c) access control system, which allows identification of a person based on identification data, verification of access rights and accountability (can be implemented as an electronic access control system), - d) visual surveillance system, - e) alarm system, which allows alerting in case of attack and attempts of illegal entrance, - automatic systems able to detect fires at an early stage and send alarms or trigger fire suppression systems in order to prevent fire damage; - g) automatic systems able to detect flooding at an early stage under the floors of areas containing storage media or information processing systems; - h) air conditioning system to support appropriate temperature; - i) awareness of employees. - 14-7.
+The institution maintains audit logs of physical access.
+Audit logs should be stored for a minimal 12 months period. - 14-8.
+The institution controls and manages physical access devices (badges/keys/PIN codes/cards).

-Physical access devices should be registered and individualized, e.g., by labelling or numbering;
+Physical access devices should be registered and individualized, e.g., by labelling or numbering.

-The rules for storing and issuing keys to protected rooms and zones, the periodic exchange of codes, and the mode of issuing and granting cards should be defined and documented;
+The rules for storing and issuing keys to protected rooms and zones, the periodic exchange of codes, and the mode of issuing and granting cards should be defined and documented

 Badges must have security features that make it difficult to alter or counterfeit them.
 The personal pass must have a legible image of the holder's face enabling comparison with the holder.
-The holder's image may also be reflected in electronic form if the financial sector institution has an electronic access control system with the holder's image displayed on the screen of the security personnel.
+The holder's image may also be reflected in electronic form if the institution has an electronic access control system with the holder's image displayed on the screen of the security personnel.